Borjianamin98/Data-Usage/README.md

 # Data-Usage

-Monitoring your internet/data usage (Windows 10)
+Monitoring your internet or cellular data usage (Windows 10)

+More information and installation method can be found in the store: [Data Usage](https://www.microsoft.com/en-us/p/datausage/9nblggh6bqzg)